bmc/cheat-sheets/ldap.md

 where the encrypted password was created with slappasswd.

-## Running ldapsearch using simple authentication:
+## Running ldapsearch using simple authentication

     $ ldapsearch -x -b 'dc=fulltilt,dc=com' 'userName=*'